MoKuH/active-rest-client/README.md

 This gem is a fork of  [active_rest_client](https://github.com/whichdigital/active-rest-client) It allows the Jruby support, and add URL encoding for friendly url api call

-NB : patron http adapter has been remove due to the Jruby compatibility, by default, :net_http is used
+NB : patron http adapter has been removed due to the Jruby compatibility, by default, :net_http is used

 ## Installation